 How to maximize your Chase Sapphire Reserve benefits

 Figuring out how to maximize the value you get from this card isn’t as difficult as managing a rotating category rewards card, per se, but it will take some forethought on your part.

 The easiest way to recoup some of this card’s costs is by making sure you’re able to spend at least $5,856 per year (or $488 per month, on average) on travel and dining with this card.

 How does this break down?
-Your first $300 in travel expenses is essentially free each year (due to the travel credits).
-After that, you’d need to spend an additional $5,556 on travel and dining in order to earn 16,668 points, which are worth $250 when you redeem them for travel.
-In this way, you’ll earn enough to fully recoup the cost of the card every year.
+Your first $300 in travel expenses is essentially free each year because of the travel credits.
+After that, you’d need to spend an additional $5,556 on travel and dining expenses (which earn 3X points) to earn 16,668 points.
+When redeemed for travel, those points are worth $250.
+So, if you spend around $500 per month, you should earn enough rewards to fully recoup the cost of the card every year.

-That’s not even including the other ways you can maximize your benefits, too, such as with the Global Entry/TSA PreCheck credits, Priority lounge access and more.
-The best way to make sure you take advantage of all that you have available to you is to become familiar with your benefits portal through Chase’s website.
-Chase has been very proactive in offering new ways to get value from this card throughout the pandemic, and it’s there that you’ll find the most current information.
+That’s not even including the other ways you can maximize your benefits, such as using the Global Entry or TSA PreCheck credits, accessing Priority Pass airport lounges often and more.
+The best way to take advantage of all that is available to you is to become familiar with your benefits portal through Chase’s website.

-There’s no doubt that the Chase Sapphire Reserve is one of the highest-priced cards out there.
-But there’s also no doubt that if you know how to use your guide to benefits for the Chase Sapphire Reserve, you’ll also get more value out of the card than you spend on the annual fee each year.
-It might take a bit more planning than with a no-annual-fee rewards card, but for the serious traveler it’s definitely worth the effort.
+There’s no doubt that the Chase Sapphire Reserve is one of the costliest cards out there.
+But there’s also no doubt that if you utilize all the benefits of the Chase Sapphire Reserve, you’ll get more value out of the card than what you spend on the annual fee each year.
+It might take a bit more planning than with a no-annual-fee rewards card, but for the serious traveler, it’s worth the effort.